 High intensity color (cyan or warm red) Good 10, Fair 9, Poor 81

 Bright colors caused contrast problems and dark colors caused concentration problems.
 The lesson from this is to use black for printing all body text of reasonable length.
-Colored text could be used for highlight boxes and sidebars to emphasize certain parts of the message.
+Colored text could be used for highlight boxes, short introduction text and sidebars to emphasize certain parts of the message.

 (Although Colin Wheildon’s original book is out of print, a more recent version is available under the title: Type & Layout: are you communicating or just making pretty shapes?
 Author Colin Wheildon, publisher The Worsley Press, Melbourne, Australia, 2007.)